 Regulation (EC) No. 1907/2006 ( Regulation) of the European Parliament and Council came into force on 1 June 2007.
 This is a chemicals regulation on the registration, evaluation, authorisation and restriction of chemical substances.
 Chemical substances which are brought on to the market within the area covered by REACH must first be registered.
 The REACH Regulation is valid in all EU member states.

 EC Direction 2002/05/EC ( Directive) came into force on 1 July 2006.
+This directive was extended with the amendments 2011/65/EU and 2015/863/EU.
 It is applicable in all EU member states and restricts the use of certain hazardous substances in electrical and electronic equipment.
 To comply with the RoHS Directive these products must contain none of the following substances:

 - Mercury (Hg)